 With the high-end residential developments built by Hankyu along the Takarazuka and Kobe Lines being highly sought after, Hankyu Railway has established a reputation for being “upper-class” and “luxurious”.
 Hankyu is well aware of that and understandably strives to preserve it in evry way possible.

 To preserve such “high-class” image, Hankyu Railway actively designs trains to be the most similar-looking possible between them, both for exterior design and for the interior as well – even the lastest 1000 Series trains from 2014 still have the same mahogany-like interior paneling and olive-green velvet-like seating upholstery as they were introduced on the 2000 and 2300 Serieses of 1960!

 The signature deep-maroon color of the trains has also remaied unchanged since the days of the Minoo-Arima Tramway.
-Some proposals to change the company color to something more modern were made in the 1980s and were immediatly and, some would say, brutally hushed.
+Some proposals to change the company color to something more modern were made in the 1980s and were immediately rejected.
 No one has attempted to do a similar proposal ever since.

 Hankyu was the one that pionieered businness diversification among railway companies in Japan.
 Tokyu Corporation’s Keita Goto was so impressed by Hankyu Railway that he regularily travelled back and forth to Osaka to learn new businness strategies, wich were eventually successfully applied in Tokyo as well, making Tokyu Corporation one of the most powerful railway companies in Japan.

 Kyoto Main Line – trough-services with the Osaka Municipal Subway Sakaisuji Line

 Limited Express services

 Local, Rapid and Express services

 Senri Line – trough-services with the Osaka Municipal Subway Sakaisuji Line